shelleyolivia/learn-tutorials/network-documentation/tezos/tutorials/tezos-testing-tutorial.md

 ```

 ## Compute
-Using **compute** we perform calculations and store them in local variable inside the scenario.
+Using **compute** we perform calculations and store them in local variables inside the scenario.

 ```python
 x = scenario.compute(ob.data.fromOwner + sp.tez(15))
 ```

 ## Show
-**show** method is used to add expressions which are not transactions into the HTML Output.
+**show** method is used to add expressions that are not transactions into the HTML Output.
 This will compute the expression and add it to our output panel

 ```python
 scenario.show(ob.data)